Whitewater, WI Real Estate

 Sale/List Price Ratio

-The Sale/List Price Ratio of 94.23% in February fell by 4.7% compared to January and decreased 1.67% compared to the same period last year.
+The Sale/List Price Ratio of 100.6% in April rose by 3.76% compared to March and increased 9.21% compared to the same period last year.

 Sale/List Price Ratio is the sale price of a listing divided by the original list price expressed as a percentage.
 The Sale/List Price Ratio for the market is determined by adding the Sale/List Price Ratio for each listing sold in the market during the month and dividing by the number of listings sold during the month.